 We also made a mental note that it would probably be best not to need healthcare in Macedonia.

-And so we pootled on into and through the country's north east.
-Credit where it's due, we found this side of the country far less frenetic, more rural and altogether far more appealing than the bits we'd seen thus far.
+And so we pootled into and through the country's north east.
+Credit where it's due, we found this side of the country far less frenetic, more rural and altogether far more appealing than the bits of Macedonia we'd seen thus far.
 The sinister-looking German sports saloons on Swiss, Austrian and German plates were still evident, as was casual landfill; but neither were quite as prevalent.

 The landscapes were altogether more benign, too with lots of semi-managed / unmanaged scrubby meadows that were well populated with birds.
 Red-backed shrike and warblers seemed to be the most common.
 We agreed that If we'd have entered Macedonia from this side, and this had been our initial impression, we may well have seen the rest of the country with more forgiving eyes.

 Final task of the day was to take on fuel.
 We'd sussed prices in Macedonia and Kosovo and Macedonia won hands down.
 We filled up at the equivalent of £1.23/l.

 The second border crossing of the day saw us facing a stern-looking Bulgarian officer who, after entering the truck's registration into his computer told me the MOT had expired.
 I told him it hadn't and was able to produce it.
 After a quick scan he was satisfied.
 This was another first: no other border has ever seemed concerned with or queried the MOT status and, for sure, Macedonia and Bulgaria both proved red-hot on the green card.
 The motor caravan status has definitely helped in these parts, so anyone coming over might want to pay attention to documentation.